Note: With the exception of the latest versions of Microsoft Excel, you

 10. Ensure the "Delimited - Characters such as

-comma or tab separate each field".
+comma or tab separate each field" is selected.

 NOTE: If you desire, you can CHECK the "First Row Contains Field Names" or you can choose to enter your own field names later.